 A simple enough setting mainly affects your camera’s speed horizontally.
-This is essential to set to a correct setting, as this is directly affecting the speed of your aiming.
-This can be variable depending on the person and what speed you’re used to, but a good average speed that will make your aim accurate is 18.
+This is essential to set to a correct setting, as this directly affects your aiming speed.
+Depending on the person and what speed you’re used to, this can be variable, but a good average speed that will make your aim accurate is 18.

 Vertical Sensitivity – 16

 Similar to the previous setting, except it only affects your vertical camera speed.
 Ideally, both your vertical and horizontal speeds should be relatively close.
 In comparison, it can be up to personal preference, high vertical speeds, especially in this result in highly fluctuating levels of change.
 For this reason, it’s not usually ideal for keeping at high levels, even if you consider yourself used to high camera speeds.
-Vertical aiming usually requires more precision but less speed; thus, it’s preferable to keep it on the lower side at 16.
+Vertical aiming usually requires more precision but less speed; thus, keeping it on the lower side at 16 is preferable.